Simon Simon-Auguste: Early years

-Marseille
+Life In Marseille

 In 1931, Simon-Auguste finished his studies at the École des Beaux-Arts and won the Stanislas-Torrents award.
 He was commissioned to execute the mural decorations of the town hall in Allauch.
 He began exhibiting in Marseille where doctors and lawyers purchased his paintings.

 In 1932, he invested into a 6-month stay in Paris, where he frequented the Louvre Museum and became specially interested in the Camondo Collection.
 At the invitation of art dealer Adolphe Basler, he took part in the Moins de trente ans exhibition, at the Galerie de Sèvres, along with Jacques Despierre, André Hambourg, Louis Dideron, Léon Couturier, among others.
 He presented a nude, a still life, and a view of the Jardin du Luxembourg.
 He also started dealing with Georges Petit and the Galerie Vildrac.

 In 1933, Simon-Auguste had his first solo exhibition at the Galerie Detailles, at the Canebière in Marseille which contributed to his success.
 He displayed 40 pieces (paintings, watercolours, and sketches), mostly nudes and genre scenes.

 In 1934, he married a philosophy student who would become a journalist under the pseudonym of Michele Seurière.
 For his second solo exhibition at the Galerie Detailles, a few landscapes and marines were added to his portfolio.

 In 1936, he helped illustrate Les Taches d’Encre, by Léon Cadenel, (Note: (1903–1985)) with an ink design of a Provençal landscape.

 In 1937, he painted a panel of 250 × 80 cm for the École d’Istres, the title being "Les Salins-de-Giraud", and five other panels (three of 3 × 2 m and two of 2 × 1 m) for the Château-Gombert school about "Les jeux des enfants" (children's games).